 So, for example, if your Golden Retriever puppy is 12 weeks old (3 months), it would need 15 minutes of physical exercise twice per day (3 months of age x 5 minutes = 15 minutes x twice per day).

-Now keep in mind that is a general rule, and some Golden Retriever puppies will need more if they are incredibly energetic.
+Keep in mind that this is a general rule, and some Golden Retriever puppies will need more if they are incredibly energetic.

 For example, my Golden Retriever Bailey far exceeded that exercise requirement.
 He was (and is today) a highly energetic and active dog that needed more than the recommended exercise to satisfy his needs.